 Why Your Child Should See a Pediatric Eye Doctor

-Many childhood eye conditions can be treated without surgery and often interventions are as simple as wearing eyeglasses or an eye patch or using eye drops.
-However, if childhood glaucoma, cataract, retinoblastoma or another serious pediatric eye disease is detected and medical intervention or surgery is needed, your child will receive care at Duke from respected leaders in pediatric ophthalmology.
-Our doctors train physicians to become pediatric eye surgeons and lecture worldwide on the latest advances in pediatric eye care.
-They also engage in research to develop new and better treatments for eye care that are followed around the world.
+Many childhood eye conditions can be treated without surgery, and often interventions are as simple as wearing eyeglasses or an eye patch or using eyedrops.
+However, if childhood glaucoma, cataracts, retinoblastoma, or another serious pediatric eye disease is detected and medical intervention or surgery is needed, your child will receive care at Duke from respected leaders in pediatric ophthalmology.
+Our doctors train doctors to become pediatric eye care providers and eye surgeons.
+They lecture worldwide on the latest advances in pediatric eye care and engage in research to develop new and better treatments that are followed around the world.

 At Duke, your child has access to a wide range of eye specialists including:

-- Ophthalmologists trained in the medical and surgical management of childhood eye conditions including glaucoma, cataracts, and prematurity-related eye problems;
+- Ophthalmologists who are trained in the medical and surgical management of childhood eye conditions including amblyopia and strabismus, glaucoma, cataracts, and prematurity-related eye problems, among other rare conditions.

-- Pediatric optometrists who use the latest diagnostic equipment and perform regular eye exams to assess your child’s vision and eye health; and prescribe corrective lenses as needed;
+- Pediatric optometrists who perform regular eye exams using the latest diagnostic equipment to assess your child’s vision and eye health, screen for myopia and astigmatism, and prescribe glasses as needed.

-- Vitreoretinal specialists who work in our Pediatric Retina and Optic Nerve Center, one of only a handful in the U.S. with the resources to treat children with complex retinal and optic nerve diseases that affect vision;
+- Inherited retinal disease and vitreoretinal specialists who have the training, skills, and resources to treat children with complex retinal and optic nerve diseases that affect vision.

-- Oculoplastic surgeons who can perform surgery on the face, eyes, tear system, and the facial structures surrounding the eye to improve your child’s appearance following cancer, trauma or congenital defects or to resolve a less serious issue such as a blocked tear duct system.
+- Oculoplastic surgeons who can perform surgery on the face, eyes, tear system, and facial structures surrounding the eye to improve your child’s appearance following cancer, trauma, or congenital defects or to resolve a less serious issue such as a blocked tear duct system.

 Specialized Services for Pediatric Eye Diseases

-- Our child-friendly center puts your family at ease.
-Children often become anxious or impatient while waiting to see the doctor.
-Our child-friendly waiting room and clinical spaces are equipped with movies, books, and toys, as well as space to move around.
-The environment reduces stress for the whole family.
+Children are often anxious or impatient while waiting to see the doctor.
+Our child-friendly waiting room and clinical spaces are equipped with flat-screen television (with child-appropriate content) as well as space to move around.
+The environment is designed to reduce stress for the whole family.

-- Your care is coordinated for maximum convenience.
-Our pediatric ophthalmologists, optometrists, and orthoptists (specialists in vision and eye movement problems) work closely together, and with other pediatric specialists at Duke to manage your child’s eye care.
-If your child requires multiple visits for different eye disorders, we make every effort to coordinate your care and maximize your convenience.
+Our pediatric ophthalmologists, optometrists, and orthoptists (specialists in vision and eye movement problems) work closely together and with other pediatric specialists at Duke to manage your child’s eye care.
+If your child requires multiple visits for different eye disorders, we make every effort to coordinate their care and maximize your convenience.

-- You benefit from our supportive environment.
-We offer patient support services, including educational materials and programs, a vision rehabilitation program, and have a social worker working with us who can help your family cope with and manage non-medical challenges related to your child’s condition.
+We offer patient support services, including educational materials and programs and a vision rehabilitation program.
+Our social worker can help your family cope with and manage non-medical challenges related to your child’s condition.